JameZUK/MusicDeduplicator/README.md

 python3 music_deduplicate.py --path "/media/music/Organised" --action move --move-dir "/media/music/Duplicates" --verbose

-Delete Duplicates
+Delete Duplicates with Detailed Logging

 bash

-python3 music_deduplicate.py --path "/media/music/Organised" --action delete --verbose
+python3 music_deduplicate.py --path "/media/music/Organised" --action delete --verbose --log-level DEBUG

-Adjusting Batch Size (Optional)
+Adjusting Batch Size

-The script processes files in batches to optimize resource usage.
-You can adjust the batch size by modifying the batch_size variable in the script:
+You can adjust the batch size by modifying the batch_size parameter in the config.json file.

-python

-batch_size = 100  # Adjust batch size as needed

-Increasing Open File Limits (If Necessary)

-If you encounter [Errno 24] Too many open files error, you may need to increase your system's open file limit.
-Temporarily Increase Limit
+json

+{
+    "batch_size": 500
+}

+Disabling Multiprocessing

+If you encounter issues with multiprocessing or are debugging, you can disable it:

 bash

-ulimit -n 8192

-Permanently Increase Limit

-    Edit /etc/security/limits.conf (Linux):

-    yaml

-    your_username soft nofile 8192
-    your_username hard nofile 16384

-    Replace your_username with your actual username.

-    Log out and log back in for changes to take effect.
+python3 music_deduplicate.py --path "/media/music/Organised" --action list --no-multiprocessing --verbose

 How It Works